jgerson/vault-devops-ci-cd/README.md

 - You have a Vault server running and unsealed
 - You have a Postgres database running
 - There are firewall rules in place to allow Circle CI or your preferred CI/CD solution to communicate with Vault and Postgres
+- You have set the environment variables in Circle CI or in "scripts/env.local"

+## Note
 - This reference is meant as an example.
 In a production setting you should restrict access to Vault and to your DB by running the CI/CD from your hosted infrastructure.

 ---